comptoolsres/problem-set-2-pset2-gruppe/README.md

 1. Ian A. Culver
 1. Alexander Pillai
 1. Weihong Gu
-Please also creat a group in Problem Set 2 groups in Canvas with these people.

 ## Due date
 Problem Set 2 should be turned in on **Friday, October 2nd**.